alexwlchan/scripts/macos/README.md

         "description": "close ephemeral tabs in Safari – basically, anything that can be easily recreated/reopened later."
     },
     {
+        "name": "count_tabs",
+        "description": "count the number of tabs I have open in Safari."
+    },
+    {
         "name": "find_processes_using_secure_input",
         "description": "lists any processes using Secure Input, which can block apps like TextExpander" },